a-machine/bookbase/README.md

 # Book Base

-A CSS typesetting foundation style multi-format book publication designs using the Fidus Writer and Vivliostyle pipeline.
+A CSS typesetting foundation style for multi-format book publication designs - using the Fidus Writer and Vivliostyle pipeline.

 ## The purpose of creating Book Base style

 The Book Base style is made for book designers to easily make use of multi-format CSS typetting.
-It aims to simplify the basic style settings as well as automate styling for multi-format publications from a limited set of CSS files to create layouts for: PDF screen; PDF PoD (print); archive PDF, Web Docsify, Web as Paged Media (Vivliostyle), Web paged responsive (Vivliostyle), and; eBook.
+It aims to simplify the basic style settings as well as automate styling for multi-format publications from a limited set of CSS files to create layouts for: PDF screen; PDF PoD (print); archive PDF, Web Docsify, Webpub - as Paged Media (Vivliostyle), and Web paged responsive (Vivliostyle), and; eBook.

 ## Objectives

-  - Easy to customise and well commenting to guide book designers
+  - Easy to customise and well commented CSS
-  - Select CSS tooling for SASS and CSS variables, etc.
+  - Select CSS tooling for SASS, variables, etc.
-  - Compatibility with Fidus Writer, Vivliostyle and GitLab/Hub
+  - Compatibility with Fidus Writer, Vivliostyle, and GitLab/Hub
-  - Compatibility with Vivlioytle templates, tools, and methods for CSS typesetting
+  - Compatibility with Vivlioytle Templates, tools, and methods for CSS typesetting
-  - W3C Compliant (if possible)
+  - W3C Compliant (where possible)

 ## Key issues to address are: